GaiaNet-AI/docs/docs/node-guide/rag/concepts.md

 Additionally, we will also need a vector DB to store the embeddings so that we can retrieve these embeddings quickly at any time.

 In Gaianet, we will get a database snapshot with the embeddings to use at last.
-Check out this article (coming soon) to see how to create your embeddings using the tool provided by Gaianet.
-I will also explain what kind of roles the three elements play next.
+Check out this article (coming soon) to see how to create your embeddings.

 ##  Lifecycle of a user query on a RAG-based LLM application